gmac/graphql-stitching-ruby/docs/gateway.md

 * `variables`: a hash of variables for the request.
 * `operation_name`: the name of the operation to execute (when multiple are provided).
 * `validate`: true if static validation should run on the supergraph schema before execution.
-* `context`: an object that gets passed through to gateway caching and error hooks.
+* `context`: an object passed through to executable calls and gateway hooks.

 ### Cache hooks